JoFrhwld/FAVE/FAVE-extract/README.md

 Praat:  http://www.praat.org/
 ESPS:

-### 3) FAVE-extract on Windows
+### 3) Python libraries (scipy and numpy)
+This version of FAVE-extract requires the python libraries `numpy` and `scipy` to be installed.
+They should be available through your favorite python package manager, or you can [download installers for your system here](http://www.scipy.org/install.html#individual-binary-and-source-packages).

-Installing FAVE-extract on Windows requires a few extra steps.
+### 4) Using FAVE-extract on Windows

-First, the rpy2 library can be installed from this site: http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2 Select a version that is the same version as your Python installation (probably 2.7) and the same architecture as your Python and R installations.
-All three need to be 32-bit or all three need to be 64-bit for rpy2 to work.

-Second, two user environment variables need to be added.
+On Windows, you need to edit your PATH variable to include a directory with sox.exe (for example: C:\Program Files (x86)\sox-14-4-1 ) and a directory with praatcon.exe.
 In Windows 7, this can be done through Control Panel -> System -> Advanced System Settings, then select the Advanced tab, then click on Environment Variables in the bottom right.
-Select "New" under "User variables" at the top, then create a variable named R\_HOME that contains the path to your R installation (for example: C:\Program Files\R\R-2.15.3\ ), and a second variable named R\_USER that contains your Windows username.

-You also need to edit your PATH variable to include a directory with sox.exe (for example: C:\Program Files (x86)\sox-14-4-1 ), a directory with the R executables (for example: C:\Program Files\R\R-2.15.3\bin\x64 ), and a directory with praatcon.exe.
 Directories in the Windows PATH are separated by semi-colons.

 ## III.
 Usage ##